eznix86/iplatform/README.md

 ==========

 # Features
+- CI/CD to Fly.io
+- Uses SQLite as Database in Production
 - Login and Sign Up
 - Full Text Search
 - CRUD a Policy with its drivers, policy holder, vehicles and its coverages